-\ Amount is approximate.
-Fill to bottom of pressure plate OD with vehicle upright.
+- (1) Amount is approximate.
+Fill to bottom of pressure plate OD with vehicle upright. - (2) Cover was removed and installed. - (3) Lubricant was drained through the drain plug only.

-Figure 70.
+Figure 71.
 Primary Lubricant Level

-- 9. Install clutch inspection cover and new seal: - a.
-Thoroughly wipe all lubricant from cover mounting surface and groove in chaincase cover.
+- 9. Install clutch inspection cover and new seal: - Thoroughly wipe all lubricant from cover mounting surface and groove in chaincase cover.